koron/java-hlltc/README.md

 ### for Gradle

-See <./example-project/build.gradle> for Gradle project's settings also.
+See also [example project](./example-project/build.gradle) for Gradle project's settings.

 1. Create a personal access token with `read:packages` permission at <https://github.com/settings/tokens>